techtide/hornbeam/README.md

 # Hornbeam: Obsidian Backlink Generator

 Hornbeam is an advanced tool designed to enhance your knowledge management experience within Obsidian or any note-taking system.
-Leveraging LLM (Large Language Model) based word embeddings, Hornbeam intelligently clusters your notes or files into sub-folders using `[[wikilink]]` notation, effectively assigning each file a 'tag' based on idea similarity.
-This process optimises the organization of your knowledge base, mitigating the "cold start" issues often encountered when building out a personal knowledge graph.
+Leveraging LLM-based word embeddings (BERT) and the Leiden algorithm for hierarchial clustering, Hornbeam intelligently sorts your notes or files into sub-folders using `[[wikilink]]` notation.
+This effectively assigning each file a 'tag' based on idea similarity.

+The goal is that Hornbeam will help you uncover connections between your ideas and notes, thereby optimising the organisation of your knowledge base.
+It also helps to mitigate the "cold start" issues often encountered when building out a personal knowledge graph.
 By utilizing Hornbeam, you can transform your note-taking experience, overcoming the initial challenges of organizing your knowledge base and unlocking new insights through enhanced connectivity and coherence within your personal knowledge graph.

 ## Key Features:

 - **Word Embedding Clustering**: Hornbeam utilizes advanced word embedding techniques to analyze the semantic relationships between your notes, enabling it to cluster them based on idea similarity.

-- **Automatic Tagging**: By utilizing `[[wikilink]]` notation commonly found in Obsidian or other note-taking systems, Hornbeam automatically assigns relevant tags to each note, streamlining the organization process.
+- **Automatic Tagging**: By utilizing `[[wikilink]]` notation commonly found in Obsidian or other note-taking systems, Hornbeam automatically assigns relevant tags to each note, streamlining the organisation process.

 - **Optimal Clustering**: The clustering algorithm employed by Hornbeam ensures that notes are grouped together in a manner that maximizes coherence and relevance within each cluster.